Islamic veiling practices by country: Iraq

-The Iraqi sociologist Ali Al-Wardi mentioned that women in Iraq were not used to wearing the form of veiling known as the hijab, as the hijab was not common before the 1930s, and the hijab was only widespread among the wives of Ottoman employees and clerics during the Ottoman period.
+Iraqi sociologist Ali Al-Wardi mentioned that women in Iraq were not used to wearing the form of veiling known as the hijab, as the hijab was not common before the 1930s, and that it was only widespread among the wives of Ottoman employees and clerics during the Ottoman period.

 In the 1920s, when the Iraqi women's movement begun under the Women's Awakening Club, the opposing conservatives accused it of wanting to unveil women.

 Majda al-Haidari, wife of Raouf al-Chadirchi, has sometimes been said to be the first woman in Baghdad to have appeared unveiled in the 1930s, but the Communist Amina al-Rahal, sister of Husain al-Rahal, have also been named as the first unveiled role model in Baghdad.
 In the 1930s and 1940s, female College students gradually started to appear unveiled, and most upper- and middle class urban women in Iraq were said to be unveiled by 1963.

-In early Ba'athist Iraq (1968-1979), the Secular Socialist Baath Party women were officially stated to be equal to men, and urban women were normally unveiled.
+In early Ba'athist Iraq (1968–1979), the Secular Socialist Baath Party women were officially stated to be equal to men, and urban women were normally unveiled.

 After the fall of Saddam Hussein in 2003, there was a surge in threats and harassment of unveiled women, and the use of hijab became common in Iraq.
 In 2017, the Iraqi army imposed a burqa ban in the liberated areas of Mosul for the Islamic month of Ramadan.
 Police stated that the temporary ban was for security measures, so that ISIS bombers could not disguise themselves as women.

 Iraq in general does not have laws pertaining to headscarves; however, it is advised to wear hijab in the holy cities of Najaf and Karbala.